eduardsui/defuse/README.md

 `statfs`, `open`, `opendir`, `create`, `mkdir`, `read`, `write`, `truncate`, `readdir`, `unlink`, `rmdir`, `release`, `releasedir`, `rename`, `getattr`, `flush`, `fsync`, `utimens`, `init`, `destroy`

 # Notes
 I personally prefer `gcc` and `clang` compilers.
 It also compiles with msvc.
-For MinGW distribuion, you need `cfapi.h`.
+For MinGW distribuion, you need a modified to be able to compile.
+The modified `cfapi.h` is avaiable in `mingw/include`.